evkx/evkx.github.io/content/models/mg/marvel_r/Marvel_R_Electric/_index.md

 ---
 title: MG Marvel R Electric
 linktitle: "Marvel R Electric"
-description: "MG Marvel R Electric is an all-electric crossover with a WLTP range of up to 402 km (250 miles).
+description: "MG Marvel R Electric is an all-electric SUV with a WLTP range of up to 402 km (250 miles).
 EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true